RuthaPrasad/CodeFunDo-/README.md

 We plan on getting our data as:
-> meterological data from Indian Meterological Department
+1. Meterological data from Indian Meterological Department
-> Social media text from Twitter,Facebook APIs and Google analytics for word-clouds
+2. Social media text from Twitter,Facebook APIs and Google analytics for word-clouds
-> Satellite imagery from NASA lat-long public datasets, etc.
+3. Satellite imagery from NASA lat-long public datasets, etc.

 We plan on implementing the idea using image segmentation and feature learing, text mining and swarm clustering data models to use all the data-formats, so that we get more concrete conclusions and predictions.